Femme Fatale (song)

 "Femme Fatale" is a song by American rock band the Velvet Underground from their 1967 debut album The Velvet Underground & Nico, with lead vocals by Nico.

 Background

 The song was composed in the key of C major.
 At the request of Andy Warhol, band frontman Lou Reed wrote the song about Warhol superstar Edie Sedgwick.
-According to Reed, Warhol said when asked what he should write about her: "Oh, don't you think she's a femme fatale, Lou?", with consequence, Reed wrote "Femme Fatale".
+According to Reed, the title was inspired by Warhol saying, about Sedgwick, "Oh, don't you think she's a femme fatale, Lou?"

 The song was recorded with vocals by Nico.
 Guitarist Sterling Morrison said of the title:

 "Femme Fatale" was recorded at the Scepter Studios in New York in April 1966 while the studio was still under construction.
 It was released as a B-Side to "Sunday Morning" in December 1966.
 The following year it was included in their debut album The Velvet Underground & Nico.
 A 1969 live recording of the song was included in Bootleg Series Volume 1: The Quine Tapes released in 2001.